About New York State Public Access Cancer Epidemiology Data (NYSPACED)

 - Behavior - Behavior is coded using ICD-O-3.
 Cases diagnosed prior to 2001 that were originally reported in ICD-O-2 have been forward-converted to ICD-O-3 for NYSPACED.

 In SEER*Stat, the "Select Only Malignant Behavior" check box is linked to the behavior variable and indicates malignancy using ICD-O-3.
-Please note that in situ bladder tumors have been recoded to malignant for NYSPACED, consistent with standard published bladder cancer tables.
+Please note that in situ bladder tumors have been recoded to malignant for NYSPACED, consistent with standard published bladder cancer data.

 - Behavior recode for analysis - ICD-O-2 and ICD-O-3 have some differences as to which tumors are considered malignant.
 These differences affect the cases that are reported to the New York State Cancer Registry, and therefore should be taken into account in the analysis.
 There are two main categories of change: tumors that were previously considered malignant in ICD-O-2 and are now considered borderline behavior in ICD-O-3, and tumors that were previously considered borderline behavior in ICD-O-2 and are now considered malignant in ICD-O-3.
-Tumors that are considered malignant based on ICD-O-2 but not based on ICD-O-3 are included in the file only for the diagnosis year prior to 2001.
-Conditions that are considered borderline behavior in ICD-O-2 but are malignant in ICD-O-3 are included in the file only for 2001 and later.
-All other borderline or benign tumors reportable to New York State Cancer Registry are excluded from the NYSPACED datasets.
+Tumors that are considered malignant based on ICD-O-2 but not based on ICD-O-3 are included in the files only for years prior to 2001.
+Conditions that are considered borderline behavior in ICD-O-2 but are malignant in ICD-O-3 are included in the files only for 2001 and later.
+All other borderline or benign tumors reportable to New York State Cancer Registry are excluded from the NYSPACED dataset.
 For convenience of analysis, we have included a variable called behavior recode for analysis, which the SEER Program created to take into account the reportability change due to the switch from ICD-O-2 to ICD-O-3.
 This variable may be useful to researchers for analyzing time trends that include diagnosis years prior to and after this classification change was made.
 The behavior recode for analysis is defined as follows:

 - 2 - in situ in both ICD-O-2 and ICD-O-3